abhierra2/eta-accuracy-analysis/README.md

 # ETA Accuracy & Route Quality Analysis

 A lightweight end-to-end analytics project for evaluating ETA accuracy and route-quality proxy metrics using NYC Taxi trip data.
-This project is designed to demonstrate analytical capabilities relevant to a Mapping Data Scientist role at companies like Lyft.
+This project is designed to demonstrate analytical capabilities relevant to a Mapping Data Scientist role.

 ## Problem Framing